casper-network/docs-redux/versioned_docs/version-2.0.0/operators/setup/hardware.md

 -   4 Cores
 -   32 GB Ram
+-   Storage (SSD)
--   2 TB SSD
+  - 2 TB (Archival Nodes)
+  - 500 GB (TTL Nodes)
--   Linux machine running Ubuntu 20.04
+-   Linux machine running Ubuntu 22.04, 24.04 or Debian 13
+  - Binaries are build on 22.04 and will run on Linux having same or higher Clib version.

 :::note Notes